 Your power balls should last for up to 2 weeks in the fridge or 2 months in the freezer.
 Just make sure and store them in an airtight container in single layers with parchment paper between.

 - Refrigerator: store in an airtight container in the fridge for up to 2 weeks.
-Make sure to store in single layers with parchment or wax paper separating so that they don’t stick.
+Make sure to store in single layers with parchment or wax paper separating so that they donโt stick.

-- Freezer: power balls can be stored in an airtight container in the freezer for up to 2 months, with layers of parchment or wax paper separating them so that they don’t stick.
+- Freezer: power balls can be stored in an airtight container in the freezer for up to 2 months, with layers of parchment or wax paper separating them so that they donโt stick.

-Peanut Butter Coconut Power Balls Recipe
+No Bake Coconut Peanut Butter Balls Recipe

 Ingredients